tharsheblows/alphabet-guess/README.md

 # Alphabet Game

 Another stupid game where you guess a letter.
+[There is an sample page here.](https://porchy.co.uk/the-alphabet-game)

 For the love of all that is good, do not run this in a production environment, it's for learning how the WP Interactivity API works and playing around.